mrtnetwork/substrate/README.md

-Watch the example video to see how the plugin works in action.
+Watch the example video to see how the application works in action.

 [![Watch the video](https://img.youtube.com/vi/nxevoDqABRY/0.jpg)](https://youtu.be/nxevoDqABRY)